 The diamondback moth now shows resistance to almost every insecticide used to try and control it, including both synthetic chemicals and organic pesticides.
 Growers are therefore looking for new tools to fight this pest.

 Read more about how our solution works here.

-Our self-limiting diamondback moth has been assessed in contained glasshouse trials in the UK and the United States.
+Our Friendly™ diamondback moth has been assessed in contained glasshouse trials in the United Kingdom and the United States.
 These trials have shown that our moth is effective at reducing wild diamondback moth populations, as well as slowing spread of resistance to the biopesticide, Bt.
 These studies showed that the self-limiting diamondback moth can provide a highly effective pest suppression tool, and may protect the efficacy of other tools, such as biopesticides.